adam-sierakowski/GMONSTERS_NER/README.md

-> ⚠️ I'm getting emails from GitHub that the dependencies in this project are creating security vulnerabilities.
-I created this as a coding exercise so I'm too lazy to fix it.

 # 🧌 gmonsters_ner – Custom Polish Monster NER

 This project is an exercise in training custom Named Entity Recognition (NER) model in Spacy.